 We have no freehold or material leasehold interest in any real property.
 We occupy office space at 30-32 Avenue Karamanli, 16605 Voula, Athens, Greece, that is provided to us as part of the services we receive under our management agreement.
+We have established a representation office in Greece and pursuant to legal obligations for such establishment, we directly lease an office space in the same building for that purpose.
 Other than our vessels, we do not have any material property.
 Our vessels are subject to priority mortgages, which secure our obligations under our various credit facilities.
 For further details regarding our credit facilities, refer to "Item 5.
 Operating and Financial Review and Prospects - B. Liquidity and Capital Resources - Credit Facilities."

-ITEM 4A.
+I TEM 4A.
 UNRESOLVED STAFF COMMENTS